garylirocks/quickrefs/azure-key-vault.markdown

 - **Azure VM for deployment**: enables `Microsoft.Compute` resource provider to retrieve secrets when this key vault is referenced in resource creation, for example, when creating a VM
 - **Azure Resource Manager for template deployment**: enables Azure Resource Manager to get secrets when this key vault is referenced in a template deployment
 - **Azure Disk Encryption for volume encryption**

+### Read a secret

+To allow a service principal to retrieve value of a secret from key vault, you need to configure the access based on the permission model of the key vault:

+- RBAC
+  - "Key Vault Secrets User" role on the secret
+  - "Key Vault Reader" role on the vault (only required by Terraform data block `azurerm_key_vault_secret`, not by AZ CLI)
+- Vault access policy
+  - "Get" on secrets
+  - "Key Vault Reader" role on the vault (only required by Terraform data block `azurerm_key_vault_secret`, not by AZ CLI)

 ## Recover